arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/pin-setup/pin-setup.md

 This makes it possible to migrate an older Nano board, to a newer generation Nano (like the Nano ESP32), without having to change your hardware setup.

-This of course brings a separate issue, which is that by default, the Nano ESP32 does not use the ESP32's pinout.
+This of course brings a separate issue, which is that this numbering does not match the ESP32's native GPIO assignment.
 An example of this is:
-- Pin `2` is actually `5`
+- Pin `2` is actually GPIO `5`
-- Pin `5` is actually `8`
+- Pin `5` is actually GPIO `8`
 - and so on (see the full [pin map](#nano-esp32-pin-map)).

-It is common in a board's design that the actual microcontroller's pins doesn't match the header pins.
+It is common in a board's design that the actual microcontroller's pins don't match the header pins.

 ### Default & Legacy Options